rakhimov/scram/doc/fault_tree_generator.rst

 * Optional use of more complex gates and primary event types. [not implemented]

 .. warning::
-    Most values for the script arguments are not tested for validity.
+    Some values for the script arguments are not tested for validity.
 The output tree will be validated by SCRAM.
     For some invalid values the python script may scream itself.